pdmoerland/BioSB-MachineLearning-2021/README.md

    * e-mail: p.d.moerland@amsterdamumc.nl
    * telephone: +31 20 5666945

+For more information about the course programme, please contact [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl); for more information about registration or logistics, please contact [Femke Francissen](mailto:femke.francissen@biosb.nl).

 ## Learning objectives

 After having followed this course, the student has a good understanding of a wide range of machine learning techniques and is able to recognize what method is most applicable to data analysis problems (s)he encounters in bioinformatics and systems biology applications.